Code-Institute-Submissions/StephenJ2020-Sportmaster_JanResub/README.md

 -----
 ### Color Scheme

 I have chosen a very bright and vibrant colour palette to reflect the active and sporty nature of the products being sold via the site by Sportmaster.
+Plus the sporting colours of the local Celbridge G.A.A. and football teams are white and blue so my colour scheme reflects this.
 ![color palette](./static/readme/colour-palette.png)
 To create the color palette I used [Coolors](https://coolors.co/).